Michael J. Burns

 Additional info, including a CV, can be gathered from my Boston College Website.

-I am sometimes available for consulting, depending on the rules imposed by my employer.
-My technical specialty started out as Solid State Physics with special emphasis on thin film process development and electronic & optical properties of materials & devices.
-Over the years I've applied these to a number of industries & application areas which is why the list below is so broad.
+I've been working professionally in scientific & engineering areas since I was an undergraduate, in a number of application areas.
+I am sometimes available for outside consulting, depending on the rules imposed by my employer.
+My technical specialty is Solid State & Physics with special emphasis on thin film process development and electronic & optical properties of materials & devices.
+Over the years I've applied this expertise to a number of industries & application areas which is why the list below is so broad.
 I have hourly, daily and weekly rates with substantial discounts for the courser time granularity.
 Obviously, I can sign a Non-disclosure Agreement (NDA) if needed.
-Topics I can help on include but are not limited to:
+Topics I can help on include but are not limited to these below.
+The organization names in brackets [] are employers or clients where these skills have been utilized.

-I have broad experience delineated in my bio, my publications, and patents.
+I have broad experience delineated in my bio, my LinkedIn page, my publications, and patents.
 Please look them over and email me at if you have any questions, including questions about my rates.

 Past consulting clients have included: